Ley789/SimpleRayTracer/Thesis/thesis.md

 Diagrams distinguish between backends with the use of type family.
 Type family are Haskells extension to support ad-hoc overloading of data types.
 Type family are parametric types that are specialized representations based on the type parameters.
-The type of the scenes will indicate which backend will be used e.g. which function based on the name and the parameter signature.
+The type of the scenes indicate which backend is used e.g. which function based on the name and the parameter signature.

 An instance of Diagrams backend defines type families and a function “renderRTree” that